 The November Caseload Estimating Conference estimate includes hospital expenses totaling \$239.1 million, of which \$117.4 million is from general revenues.
 It includes \$112.2 million for direct medical services and \$126.9 million for uncompensated care payments to community hospitals.
 The estimate includes additional general revenue expenditures of \$3.7 million for the disproportionate share hospital overpayment, discussed separately.
 The Department's revised request is consistent with the enacted budget and does not reflect the adopted estimate.
-The Governor recommends funding consistent with the caseload estimate.
+The Governor recommended funding consistent with the November caseload estimate.
+The Assembly provided \$221.4 million, including \$109.0 million from general revenues, consistent with the May caseload estimate and \$17.6 million less than the Governor's recommendation.

 Hospitals.
 The November Caseload Estimating Conference estimate includes FY 2012 expenditures at \$112.2 million, including \$54.0 million from general revenues.
 This includes \$1.0 million from general revenues for the state's community hospitals, consistent with the enacted level.
 The expenditures included in the estimate are \$1.3 million less than enacted, including \$0.6 million less from general revenues and \$0.7 million less from federal funds.
 The Department's revised request is consistent with the enacted budget and does not reflect the adopted estimate.
-The Governor recommends funding consistent with the caseload estimate.
+The Governor recommended funding consistent with the November caseload estimate.
+The Assembly provided \$94.5 million, including \$45.6 million from general revenues, consistent with the May caseload estimate which is \$17.6 million less than the recommendation because of decreased inpatient utilization.

 Hospital License Fee.
 The 2011 Assembly included Section 11 of Article 19 of 2011-H 5894 Substitute A, as amended, which set the FY 2012 licensing fee at 5.430 percent of net patient services revenue for the fiscal year ending on or after January 1, 2010 and included revenues totaling \$144.0 million for both the community hospitals and Eleanor Slater hospital.
 The enacted budget assumes state hospital revenues of \$110.0 million for the 2010 hospital year, which is incorrect.
 The actual 2010 revenues are \$106.9 million for a licensing fee of \$5.8 million, \$0.2 million less than enacted.
+The

-The Governor includes \$228,340 less revenues for FY 2012 based upon the corrected actual 2010 revenues, consistent with the November revenue estimate.
+Governor included \$228,340 less revenues for FY 2012 based upon the corrected actual 2010 revenues, consistent with the November revenue estimate.
+The Assembly concurred.

-FY 2012 Hospital License Fee FY 2012 Enacted FY 2012 Gov Rev. (Change to Enacted Revenues Base Year 2010 2010 Tax Rate 5.430% 5.430% Community Hospital License Fee \$ 137,965,229 \$ 137,965,229 \$ - Slater License Fee 6,026,665 5,798,325 (228,340) Total \$ 143,991,894 \$ 143,763,554 \$ (228,340)
+FY 2012 Hospital License Fee FY 2012 Enacted FY 2012 Final Change to Enacted Revenues Base Year 2010 2010 Tax Rate 5.430% 5.430% Community Hospital License Fee \$ 137,965,229 \$ 137,965,229 \$ - Slater License Fee 6,026,665 5,798,325 (228,340) Total \$ 143,991,894 \$ 143,763,554 \$ (228,340)

 Hospital Reimbursement Rates.
 The enacted budget includes savings of \$5.6 million from all sources from capping the increase in the outpatient reimbursement rates by the outpatient prospective payment system market basket index, beginning January 1, 2012.
 The budget also limits the increase in the rates paid to the hospitals for services through the managed care plans to the Centers for Medicare and Medicaid Services' prospective payment index rates.
 The caseload estimate and the Department's request assume these savings will be achieved.
-The Governor recommends funding consistent with the caseload estimate.
+The Governor recommended funding consistent with the caseload estimate.
+The Assembly concurred.